robertjeffrey1236/Radial-Hyperbolic-Architecture-Prototype/README.md

-#4 Radial Hyperbolic Architecture Prot
+# Radial Hyperbolic Architecture Prototype

 A living exploration of consciousness in hyperbolic space.